neu-cs4530/fall24-project-fall24-team-project-group-108/README.md

 ## Explore CodeScout

 With both the frontend and backend running, you can explore the CodeScout platform by navigating to `http://localhost:3000` in your browser.

+Note: If you would like to login as a moderator and apporve other moderators, login using:
+- username: Moderator
+- password: Password1!

 The application is now configured for local use with the ability to do the following (and more!):

 - Create an account with username, password, and profile picture.
 - Report inappropriate questions/answers.